UC Sport Competition Coordinator

 Hours involved in the activity

-Up to 3 modules of 12 hours minimum per module.
+12 hours minimum.
 For every 12 hours of active learning you can claim recognition for one skill and one attribute.
 NB: opportunities only exist to develop the skills and attributes specified for this activity in the grey areas of the table below.
 For this activity you can claim a maximum of three learning and development outcomes.

 Sports Development Coordinator